MRtrix3/mrtrix3/docs/installation/linux_install.rst

 Set up *MRtrix3*
 --------------

-1. Set your PATH in the shell startup file (amend if you use tcsh or some other shell):
+1. Set your PATH in the shell startup file: run the following snippet *from the MRtrix3 root directory* (amend if you use tcsh or some other shell):

    ::